-6.45.
-Policy DM29 requires development proposals to safeguard the living environment of occupiers of nearby residential property.
+- 6.45.
+Policy DM29 requires development proposals to safeguard the living environment of occupiers of nearby residential property. - 6.46.
+The proposed cow barn would be located 155m to the south of Lower Stock Road, there would be a minimum distance of 168m between the cow barn and the front elevation of "Bellcoins", the closest neighbouring property.
+In respect of the properties to the west, there would be a minimum distance of 173m between the rear elevation of the cow barn and the closest property.

-- 6.46.
-The proposed hay barn would be located 53m to the south of Lower Stock Road, there would be a minimum distance of 64m between the hay barn and the front elevation of "Bellcoins", the closest neighbouring property.
-In respect of the properties to the west, there would be a minimum distance of 100m between the rear elevation of the hay barn and the closest property. - 6.47.
+- 6.47.
 In light of the significant distances which would exist between the application building and the neighbouring properties, the proposal would not result in any adversely prejudicial impacts in respect of loss of light, overbearing or overshadowing impacts. - 6.48.
-The proposed use of the barn to store hay and feed would not generate noise or smells which would be harmful to the amenity of the occupants of neighbouring properties. - 6.49.
+In respect of odours occurring from the keeping of cattle on the site, the proposed building is intended to provide shelter for cattle.
+However, cattle could be kept on the land without the applicant requiring any permission from the Council. - 6.49.
+While agricultural activity, particularly that which relates to livestock, can generate odours, there is no evidence that a well-managed site would result in undue disturbance. - 6.50.
 As set out above in relation to ecology, if approval is granted for the proposal it would be subject to a condition requiring a scheme of external lighting to be approved by the Council.
-This would ensure that there would not be any excessive lighting which may have an impact on either neighbouring properties or the surrounding countryside. - 6.50.
+This would ensure that there would not be any excessive lighting which may have an impact on either neighbouring properties or the surrounding countryside. - 6.51.
 The proposal therefore complies with the requirements of Policy DM29.